The Client

 How We Built It

-Three choices define the codebase:
+Five choices define the codebase:

 Performance as a first-class constraint.
 Tailwind v4, the Next.js App Router, and deliberate image and font choices keep the Lighthouse scores where they need to be for a site competing on organic search in a high-intent category.